The answers to our most frequently asked questions:

 - What is the average wage the domestics are prepared to work for?

-Most domestics would like to earn between R3400 and R3600/month as a starting salary including transport (for 5 days a week sleep out work).
-The sleep in ladies start at R2800/month but get 3 meals/day and free water and electricity.
+Most domestics would like to earn between R3500 and R4000/month as a starting salary including transport (for 5 days a week sleep out work).
+The sleep in ladies start at R3000/month but get 3 meals/day and free water and electricity.
+They also only use public transport twice a week.
 If a lady would like to work for more than the above rate or is willing to consider a lower offer we will specifically state that in her profile.
 Weekend work is often paid at R30/hour.
-You can always make an individual work offer to a specific domestic and see if he or she will accept it.
+But you can always make an individual work offer to a specific domestic and see if he or she will accept it.

 - How updated is your website?